Lattice Paths and Pattern-Avoiding Uniquely Sorted Permutations: Conclusion

 {\tabulinesep=1.2mm }

-It should be noted that the remaining conjectures include $\mathcal{U}_{2k+1}(231, 1243)$ being counted by ${2k-1\choose k}$, which is the same sequence counting the two classes in Section 4.
+It should be noted that the remaining conjectures include $\mathcal{U}_{2k+1}(231, 1243)$ being counted by ${2k-1\choose k}$, which is the same sequence counting the two classes in Section \ref{almost}.
 Decomposition gives that for a permutation $\pi$ in this class, we can write $\pi= DD'\tau I$ where $D,D'$ are decreasing, $I$ is increasing, and $\tau$ is vee and is below $D$ and $I$ but is above $D'$.
 However, the author was unable to find a way to count these permutations and encourages the reader to try.

 The other eight remaining classes are more difficult because, while some are counted by special lattice paths according to the OEIS, these paths seem to either not have the correct length or not have the correct properties to create bijections like the ones in this paper.
 For example, the elements of $\mathcal{U}_{2k+1}(132, 2341)$ and $\mathcal{U}_{2k+1}(132, 4123)$ are counted by Motzkin paths of length $2k-3$ with no downsteps in even positions.
 But general Motzkin paths do not require a specific number of down and up steps and $2k-3$ is less than $2k+1$, so it would be difficult to find a bijection that associates descents and ascents in these permutations with certain patterns of steps.
-That said, these remaining classes could be enumerated through other methods such as the direct counting that we do in Theorem 4.1, or, more likely, generating functions.
+That said, these remaining classes could be enumerated through other methods such as the direct counting that we do in Theorem \ref{modveethm}, or, more likely, generating functions.
 Another possible route would be defining new types of lattice paths that are in bijection with these classes and then enumerating the new paths, which should be easier since there is a greater body of work on the properties of and counting of lattice paths.

-Also, according to the data generated by the author of \cite{main}, the 24 sequences counting classes of the form $\mathcal{U}_{2k+1}(\tau)$ where $\tau$ has length four appear to be new and thus studying these classes is likely to be more challenging than the classes studied in this paper.
+Also, according to the data generated in \cite{main}, the 24 sequences counting classes of the form $\mathcal{U}_{2k+1}(\tau)$ where $\tau$ has length four appear to be new and thus studying these classes is likely to be more challenging than the classes studied in this paper.
 According to the same author, the sequence counting $\mathcal{U}_{2k+1}(231,4123)$ is also not in the OEIS.